ZiadAlMoqamar/Test-Automation-with-JS/README.md

 For API testing, utility methods are abstracted into a separate folder to streamline the testing process.
 Each test suite is dedicated to a single functionality, ensuring targeted and efficient testing.

 - **Test Suites Location**: The test suites for the API tests can be found in the `api-tests/tests` directory of the repository.
 - **Test Report**: Jest is configured with an HTML reporter to visualize the test results.
-The generated report provides a comprehensive overview of the test outcomes and is located in the `tests_output/api-test-html-report/api-test-html-report` directory.
+The generated report provides a comprehensive overview of the test outcomes and is located in the `tests_output/api-test-html-report` [directory](https://github.com/ZiadAlMoqamar/Test-Automation-with-JS/tree/main/tests_output/api-test-html-report).
 - **Bug Report**: A detailed bug report for the found issues can be found here [here]().

 ## CircleCI Integration